michaelhasey/Creating-Datasets-of-3D-Buildings-from-2D-Images/README.md

 #### 1) Image Search

-In order to build the dataset, digital images of over 300 churches were manually searched for and collected .
-Images were acquired from a number of online resoures, including, but not limited to, Google Earth, various academics and domain experts, various blogs, and multiple image repositories that specialize in historic architecture of this region.
-[Archi_Base](https://github.com/michaelhasey/Archi_Base) can be used to expedite this process.
+In order to build the dataset, digital images of your object must be searched for and collected .
+Images can be acquired from a number of online resoures, including, but not limited to, Google, blogs, social media platforms, and other image repositories.
+[Archi_Base](https://github.com/michaelhasey/Archi_Base) can be used to expedite this process and download images automatically from multiple sources.

 ![](images/find_images.png)